andrewbrooke/rpn-calculator-node/README.md

 For now, I added the logic only for the main four arithmetic functions (+, -, *, /).
 A future expansion of this project could add additional logic for more functions, including sqrt, exponents, etc. The arithmetic functions could also be updated with aliases to make the interface potentially more user friendly (allowing × for multiplication, or ÷ for division)

-The testing framework could be likely be improved - for best practice the `--forceExit` argument should not be used with the test runner Jest, but I left out a fix for this for now for time constraints.
+The testing framework could be likely be improved - for best practice the `--forceExit` argument should not be used with the test runner Jest, but I left out a fix for this for now due to time constraints.
 The business logic functions are sufficiently tested, but the setup/teardown with the main CLI component acts a little squirrely with Jest when `process.exit` is mocked (tests hang indefinitely), so I left that out for now.

-Additional thoughts for improvement would be to provide in-program documentation for end users, and add custom error classes and logging for completeness.
-For the initial version output is intentionally very minimal, but could certainly be expanded if required.
+I decided to use [mathjs](https://mathjs.org/) as a simple way to perform arithmetic and format output to avoid rounding errors.
+This might be considered a little heavy for a simple program, but it helped keep the code clean and save some time.
+Could be dropped in the future.

 ## Setting up your development environment

-Install a compatible version Node.js and npm (recommended Node v18.2.0, npm v8.9.0).
+Install a compatible version Node.js and npm (recommended Node v18.2.0, npm v8.9.0, see `.nvmrc`).

 Install Node.js packages with `npm install`.